-Battling a life depression, Earl Bassett is offered a job as a mercenary to help a Mexican oil company with a Graboid epidemic that's killing more people each day.
-However, the humans aren't the only ones with a new battle plan..
+Earl Bassett, now a washed-up ex-celebrity, is hired by a Mexican oil company to eradicate a Graboid epidemic that's killing more people each day.
+However, the humans aren't the only one with a new battle plan.

 A small town gradually becomes aware of a strange creature which picks off people one by one.
 But what is this creature, and where is it?
 At the same time, a seismologist is working in the area, she detects _tremors_.
 The creature lives underground, and can 'pop up' without warning.
 Trapped in their town, the town-folk have no escape.Written by

 59 of 65 people found this review helpful.

 Was this review helpful to you?